Carla Suárez Navarro: 2016: Australian Open quarterfinal, top 10 return, first Premier 5 title, career-high ranking as world No. 6

 Suárez Navarro made a good start to the year.
 She reached the semifinals at Brisbane, losing to Angelique Kerber, and the quarterfinals of the Australian Open, losing to Agnieszka Radwańska.
 As a result, she moved back up to world No. 8 on February 1.
 She then defeated Jelena Janković in Spain's Fed Cup tie against Serbia.

 At the Dubai Tennis Championships, she received a first round bye but fell to eventual semifinalist Caroline Garcia.
 Her next tournament was the Qatar Open where she also received a first-round bye and defeated Donna Vekić, Timea Bacsinszky, Elena Vesnina and Agnieszka Radwańska en route to the final, ensuring a new career-high ranking of world No. 6.
-She then avenged her first round loss to Jelena Ostapenko in the previous year's Wimbledon with a three set win over Ostapenko, earning her first Premier title and her biggest title to date.
+She then avenged her first round loss to Jeļena Ostapenko in the previous year's Wimbledon with a three set win over Ostapenko, earning her first Premier title and her biggest title to date.

 At the 2016 Summer Olympics, she reached the third round, beating Ana Ivanovic and Ana Konjuh.

 2021: Comeback and retirement farewell tour

 In April 2021, Suárez Navarro announced that her cancer was in complete remission, and that she would commence a farewell tour beginning at Roland-Garros and culminating in a final US Open appearance.

-At the 2020 Tokyo Olympics, she reached again the second round where she was defeated by 5th seed Karolina Plíšková.
+At the delayed 2020 Tokyo Olympics, she again reached the second round, where she was defeated by fifth seed Karolina Plíšková.

 Suárez Navarro retired after Spain's elimination from the Billie Jean King Cup Finals.
 Her final matches in singles and doubles took place during Spain's previous tie against Slovakia.

+Post-retirement

+In January 2025, Suárez Navarro was named as captain of the Spanish Billie Jean King Cup team.